-2.250, 2.252 Business Mathematics I, II (3 Class Hrs/Wk) 3 Credits/Term

-A two-term sequence, 2.250: A concentrated class of programmed learning, Rebuilding fundamentals including special uses of estimating for decision making.
-Uses of algebraic equations to solve business problems.
-2.252: Interest, discount, negotiable instruments, payroll mathematics, cash and trade discount, computing commission and depreciation.

-4.200 Basic Mathematics (4 Class, 1 Lab Hrs/Wk) 4 Credits Basic arithmetic operations with whole numbers and fractions; measurements; elementary intuitive geometry,

-4.202 Elementary Algebra I (4 Class, 1 Lab Hrs/Wk) 4 Credits Stresses the transition from arithmetic to algebra for students with little or no previous experience in algebra.
-Includes concepts of numbers, natural numbers, integers, rational numbers, etc., their gen-eralization and simple algebraic procedures.
-Includes applications in other fields such as metal, automotive mechanics, etc.

-4.203 Elementary Algebra II (4 Class, 1 Lab Hrs/Wk) 4 Credits

-A continuation of topics in Elementary Algebra and Trigonometry begun in Mth 202 - It is an optional course in the sequence of 4 202, 4 203, Mth 50, Mth 51, Mth 60, and is recommended for students terminating their mathematics study with 4 203 or Mth 50.
-Prerequisite: One year high school algebra or 4.202, or consent of instructor.

-- Mth 50, 51 Intermediate Algebra I, II (4 Class, 1 Lab Hrs/Wk) 4 Credits/Term Functions and graphs, linear equations in one and two unknowns, quadratic equations, rational exponents, radicals, progressions, logarithmic computation.
+- 2.250, 2.252 Business Mathematics (3 Class Hrs/Wk) 3 Credits/Term A two-term sequence.
+2.250: A concentrated class of programmed learning.
+Rebuilding fundamentals including special uses of estimating for decision making.
+Uses of algebraic equations to solve business problems 2.252: Interest, discount, negotiable instruments, payroll mathematics, cash and trade discount, computing commission and depreciation.
+4.200 Basic Mathematics (4 Class, 1 Lab Hrs/Wk) 4 Credits - Basic arithmetic operations with whole numbers and fractions; measurements; elementary intuitive geometry. - 4.202 Elementary Algebra I (4 Class, 1 Lab Hrs/Wk) Stresses the transition from arithmetic to algebra for students with little or no previous experience in algebra.
+Includes concepts of numbers, natural numbers, integers, rational numbers, etc., their generalization and simple algebraic procedures.
+Includes applications in other fields such as metal, automotive mechanics, etc. - 4.203 Elementary Algebra (4 Class, 1 Lab Hrs/Wk) 4 Credits A continuation of topics in Elementary Algebra and Trigonometry begun in Mth 4.202.
+It is an optional course in the sequence 4 202, 4,203, 4 204, Mth 100 and is recommended for students terminating their mathematics study with 4.203 or 4.204.
+Prerequisite: One year high school algebra or 4.202, or consent of instructor. - 4.204/4.206 Intermediate Algebra I, II (4 Class, 1 Lab Hrs/Wk) 4 Credits/Term Function and graphs, linear equations in one and two unknowns, quadratic equations, rational exponents, radicals, progressions, logarithmic computation.
+Prerequisite: One year of high school algebra or 4 202, or consent of instructor. - Mth 50, 51 Intermediate Algebra I, II (4 Class, 1 Lab Hrs/Wk) 4 Credits/Term Functions and graphs, linear equations in one and two unknowns, quadratic equations, rational exponents, radicals, progressions, logarithmic computation.
 Prerequisite: One year of high school algebra or 4.202, or consent of instructor.
-Credits are transferable to 4 year colleges (Some Colleges acceptionly 2 Credits). - 4.207 Slide Rule (2 Lab Hrs/Wk)
+Credits are transferable to 4-year colleges.
+(Some Colleges acceptionly 2 Credits) - 4.207 Slide Rule (2 Lab Hrs/Wk)

 A course designed to instruct and give students proficiency in the use of the slide rule.
-Prerequisite: none
+Prerequisite: none.

-- 4.210 Pocket Electronic Calculators (Reading and Conf.)
+- 4.208/Introductory Trigonometry (4 Class, 1 Lab Hrs/Wk) 4 Credits An introductory course in plane trigonometry emphasizing practical applications.
+Prerequisite: 4.206 or Mth 51. - 4.210 Pocket Electronic Calculators (Reading and Conf.)
 (1 Class Hr/Wk) 1 Credit Instruction in methods of calculation using recently developed hand-held electronic calculators.
+Prerequisite: none.

-Prerequisite: none - 4 Credits Mth 60 Introductory Trigonometry (4 Class, 1 Lab Hrs/Wk) An introductory course in plane trigonometry emphasizing practical applications.
-Prerequisite: Mth 51. - Mth 101, 102 College Algebra and Trigonometry - A modern treatment of algebra and trigonometry exhibiting the logical structure of the disciplines and including topics essential for subsequent mathematical study, i.e.: sets, functions, real number systems, equations and inequalities, binomial theorem, logarithmic functions, trignometric functions, etc. Prerequisite: two years of high school algebra or Mth 51, or consent of instructor.
+Mth 101, 102 College Algebra and Trigonometry

+4 Credits/Term A modern treatment of algebra and trigonometry exhibiting the logical structure of the disciplines anu including topics essential for subsequent mathematical study, i.e.: sets, functions, real number systems, equations and inequalities, binomial theorem, logarithmic functions, trignometric functions, etc. Prerequisite: two years of high school algebra or Mth 51, or consent of instructor.